mayumi-dayo/intel-powerlimit-kde/README.md

 # intel-powerlimit-kde
-Quick PL1/PL2 limit profile switcher for linux using kdialog and intel-undervolt.
+Quick PL1/PL2 limit profile switcher for linux using kdialog and intel-undervolt; can also be used for undervolt profiles.
 Requires hasswell or newer.
 ## Prerequisites
 ```intel-undervolt, kdialog```<br/>
 intel undervolt can be installed here:<br/>